Greenfield Valley Heritage Park: Abbey Wire Mill

 Copper and brass wire was made.
 Most of the factory has been destroyed and only a few features from the ruins are visible.

 Basingwerk Abbey

 The park is home to the ruins of Basingwerk Abbey.

 Old school

-Near the Visitor centre there is an old village school which was originally built near the town of Holywell, but was reconstructed in to the valley.
-Today, the school is used by visitors, in sessions developed by the museum volunteers, that can show visitors what school life was like in the Victorian times.
+Near the visitor centre there is an old village school which was originally built near the town of Holywell but was reconstructed in the valley.
+Today, the school is used by visitors, in sessions developed by the museum volunteers, that can show visitors what school life was like in Victorian times.